itsDigvijaysing/What-I-Learned/Cpp/Cpp.md

 From the above the variables `a` and `b` in function `sum()` are different from the initialized variable `a` and `b`.

-This particular type of function is call `call by value` function.
+This particular type of function is call `call by value` (Send Copy) function.
 Another type of function is called as the `call by reference` or sometimes called as the `call by address`.
 For example (pseudo code):

 ```cpp
 int sum (int *a, int *b){